Depression is a complex condition, one that may have actual physical causes that can be diagnosed and effectively treated.

 What is depression?

-Depression, also called major depression, major depressive disorder and clinical depression, is a condition that affects how a person feels, thinks and behaves.
-Depression may be described as feeling sad or emotionally numb, and can lead to a variety of emotional and physical problems.
-Most of us feel this way at one time or another for short periods, but depression is a chronic illness characterized by long periods of sadness, loss, anger or frustration that interfere with everyday life.
+Depression, also called major depressive disorder and clinical depression, is a condition that affects how a person feels, thinks and behaves.
+It may be described as feeling sad or emotionally numb.
+While most of us may suffer from such feelings for short periods, depression is a chronic illness characterized by long periods of sadness, loss, anger or frustration that interfere with everyday life and can even lead to thoughts of suicide.

-- Significant loss of interest or pleasure in activities that used to be enjoyable
+- Loss of interest or pleasure in once enjoyable activities

-- Significant weight loss (when not dieting) or weight gain; decrease or increase in appetite
+- Significant weight loss when not dieting or weight gain, or a decrease or increase in appetite

 - Difficulty sleeping or sleeping too much